What an Energised First Week Back!

 Its a regular thing for BKKC Senior members to get together and socialise but this occasion needed something a bit more special.

-We hired out the Underground of Academy Bar, laid on a Lavish buffet and had a LARGE Cake made to celebrate the successes of Senpai Rhian, Senpai Paul, Cian, Gareth and Sebastian.
+We hired out the Underground of Academy Bar, laid on a Lavish buffet and had a LARGE Cake made to celebrate the successes of all of our National Graders.

 A perfect evening of great students and guests.